Meitei inscriptions: Konthoujam Lairembi stone relic

-The site of Konthoujam Lairembi also hosts one of the most important archaeological treasures of not just Manipur but of the entire Indo-Burma region.
+The site of Konthoujam Lairembi hosts one of the most important archaeological treasures of not just Manipur but of the entire Indo-Burma region.
 Believed to be more than two thousand years old, a small stone with a width of two feet and length of three feet emerges from the ground.
 However, what is of austerity of this small relic is that it is being inscribed in Meitei script that is yet to be recognized though some language experts had claimed to have successfully deciphered it.
 Nevertheless, those who claimed to have read the scribbling had never revealed what is being written.
-On the other hand, a local of the village claimed that as of today, none of the language experts including members of a prominent Meitei language body have been unable to read the script citing the letters are not identified.
-The local also said legend has it that a man with white beards will someday appear, decipher the writings and will initiate a social change in this ancestral land of Manipur known to the medieval Burma as Cassay and Kathe to the Shans of Eastern Burma.
+On the other hand, a local of the village claimed that as of today, none of the language experts including members of a prominent Meitei language body have been able to read the script, stating the letters are not identified.

-Another reported incident involving the stone relic concerns about the scripts getting blur when some students of Thoubal College got close towards it to see if they can actually read it.
-The fantastic claims remain just a narrative which has no rational explanation and hard to believe.

-Monumental inscriptions of Gambhir Singh and Nara Singh
+Inscriptions of Gambhir Singh and Nara Singh

-The stone edict of king Gambhir Singh was also found.
-The aged-old stone monumental inscriptions of Maharaj Gambhir Singh and Raja Nara Singh at the 1st Manipur Rifles complex, Haying Khongban in Imphal are now in a dilapidated condition and on the brink of collapse.
-Meanwhile, the State Archeology Department is waiting for the experts from the Archeological Survey of India to restore the historical monuments.
-The Manipur State Archeological Department has been protecting both the monuments since 1980.
-In the past, when Manipur was an independent kingdom, Manipuri soldiers used to pray and seek blessings from the sacred monuments before going to wars.
-Both of the original inscriptions are intact, but have begun to fracture on the back side.
-Gambhir Singh's inscription was made in 1928 and that of Nar Singh in 1843.
+An inscription of Gambhir Singh made in 1928 and one of Nara Singh made in 1843 are situated at the 1st Manipur Rifles complex at Haying Khongban in Imphal.
+They are said to be in a dilapidated condition and the State Archeology Department is waiting for the experts from the Archeological Survey of India to restore them.
+In the past, when Manipur was a kingdom, Manipuri soldiers used to pray and seek blessings from the sacred monuments before going to wars.